 Court proceedings of this sort generally involve a child’s parents but may also involve a grandparent or the child themselves.

-In all cases, if you and your partner decide your relationship is over and require the Court’s intervention its primary consideration will be the welfare of your children and any orders made will reflect this.
-Various factors will be taken into consideration, including:
+In all cases, if you and your partner decide your relationship is over and require the court’s intervention, its primary consideration will be the welfare of your children and any orders made will be for the best interest of the child.